VimYoung/Spell/spell-framework/README.md

 ## Installation and Usage

 > [!WARNING]
-> The crate is under active development and is not ready for use.
+> The crate is under active development and breaking changes are expected.

 I have released a version in crates.io .
 Hence, you can simply add spell by command, `cargo add spell-framework`.